 CRISIS CARE & SUPPORT GROUPS

 Pastoral counseling is available to those in our church family and is usually reserved for those who are dealing with spiritual needs, questions or emergency situations.
 Pastoral counseling in other areas of need is also available on a limited basis.
 Please call 714-529-5544 during our reception hours, Monday - Thursday, 9am - 4pm for an appointment or feel free to leave a message anytime and your call will be returned as soon as possible.

-Peer Counseling is available free of charge to regular attenders and members (ages 18 years and older) in a one-on-one, time-limited format (10 to 15 sessions) with a same-sex counselor.
+Peer Counseling is available free of charge (ages 18 years and older) in a one-on-one, time-limited format (10 to 15 sessions) with a same-sex counselor.
 The Peer Counseling program is based upon biblical principles and is designed to create an opportunity for spiritual growth through participating in a series of individual spiritual counseling sessions with a peer counselor.

 Peer Counselors have received training in spiritual counseling principles and are supervised by a member of the church’s pastoral staff or another person assigned by the pastoral staff for that purpose.
 The peer spiritual counselor to whom you will be assigned is a non-professional, not a professional mental health therapist.
 All the appointments take place in the church offices.
 Contact Cheri Ross, 714-529-5544 ext.
 330, to schedule an appointment.